 Godown examined how psychiatric diagnoses impacted outcomes following heart transplantation in patients ages 8 to 18 from over 50 children’s hospitals over the period from 2002 to 2016.
-The study was planned for presentation at the canceled 2020 Pediatric Academic Societies conference.

 First author Kia Quinlan, a Vanderbilt medical student, cross-checked records from the Pediatric Health Information System and the Scientific Registry of Transplant Recipients, searching ICD codes for psychiatric diagnoses of depression, anxiety and adjustment disorders at or preceding transplantation.

 Of the 1,192 patients included, 428 (35.9 percent) had psychiatric diagnoses, with adjustment disorders in 218 (18.3 percent), anxiety in 197 (16.5 percent) and depression in 133 (11.2 percent).
 This is starkly higher than the last CDC report of a 5 percent overall prevalence of depression or anxiety among children 6 to 17.

 Ventricular assist device (VAD) use was associated with an even higher incidence of all three psychiatric diagnoses.
 A prior study led by Godown found nearly 40 percent of VAD patients had a psychiatric diagnosis.